|DNA = contingent

 Instead of simply ON or OFF information, we found that we could recognize different functional classes of genes

 solely based on their chromatin patterns."
 "There are over 100 ways that chromatin can be modified, and researchers have hypothesized that specific combinations of changes to chromatin may lead to different biological ends" (source).
+Furthermore, there is X-chromosome inactivation in females.
+One of the two X-chromsomes is randomly inactivated.
+This does not alter the sequence, but the expression of genes.
+The random nature adds information.
+Should that be ignored?

 - one-gene-one-protein hypothesis is no longer valid; for example human genes produce on average 10 proteins.